Source-Alchemists/AyBorg/CONTRIBUTING.md

 ### Where do I go from here?

-If you've noticed a bug or have a feature request, [make one][new issue]!
+If you've noticed a bug or have a feature request, [make one](https://github.com/Source-Alchemists/AyBorg/issues/new)!
 It's generally best if you get confirmation of your bug or approval for your feature request this way before starting to code.

 ### Fork & create a branch

-If this is something you think you can fix, then [fork AyBorg] and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork AyBorg](https://github.com/Source-Alchemists/AyBorg/fork) and create a branch with a descriptive name.

 A good branch name would be (where issue #777 is the ticket you're working on):